 As a department we strive to ensure students build their confidence to express themselves.

-The music department provides a wide range of activities; after school students can take part in rock club or the music club, and at lunch there is a singing club.
+The music department provides a wide range of activities; after school students can take part in rock club or the music club, and at lunch there is a singing club, music club and lunchtime recitals.

 As a department we try: